How Much Do Wedding Venues Cost & How Much Should I Budget?

 Although all wedding venue prices and packages vary, as a general rule most will not include; photography or a videographer, private transfers in between venues, flowers, a free bar or live music.
 If you are looking at inclusive wedding packages then again make sure you understand everything that is included and what isn’t.

-It’s best to clarify these requirements with your wedding co-ordinator in advance, so you are clear on what additional costs you may need to budget for.
+It’s best to clarify these requirements with your wedding co-ordinator in advance, so you are clear on what additional costs you may need to budget for using your wedding budget calculator.

 How to find a Wedding Venue on a Budget